J35P312/SVDB/README.md

                                     touches will be merged, 1 means that two events must be identical to be merged), default = 0.8

-        --DBSCAN                    use dbscan to cluster the variants, overrides the overlap based clustering algorithm
+        --coarse                    skip the second-pass refinement (overlap/SVLEN/sequence gates) and use centroid-based representative selection directly from DBSCAN spatial groups.
+Produces fewer, coarser clusters.
+Combine with --epsilon/--min_pts to tune spatial grouping.
+                                    (--DBSCAN is a deprecated alias; emits a warning)

-        --epsilon EPSILON           used together with --DBSCAN; sets the epsilon parameter (default = 500bp)
+        --epsilon EPSILON           used together with --coarse; sets the DBSCAN epsilon parameter (default = 500bp)

         --min_pts MIN_PTS           the min_pts parameter (default = 2)